sjmcculloch/smblogv2/content/posts/2020-06-02-dragonlance-reading-order/index.md

 ## The Raistlin Chronicles

-The stories of Raistlin and Caramon Majere in their youth.

 > The original chronicles & legends series is primarily the story of Raistlin.
 I've included these prequels early for completeness.

 <div style={{ display: 'flex', alignItems: 'stretch', justifyContent: 'flexStart', borderBottom: '1px solid #ececec' }}>